mohamedayman28/gym_management/README.md

 ## Setting up locally

-To set the site up locally, you'll need to have Python 3.6 or higher version installed on your local machine.
-Once that is done and ready, proceed to download the repository with the next steps.
+Need to have Python 3.6 or higher installed.
+Then download the repository with the next steps.

 ### 1. Create development directory